 “…do not be grieved, for the joy of the Lord is your strength.”
 Nehemiah 8:10

-I’ve read this passage and heard it in song many times, but it’s never deeply resonated because I’ve never understood it enough really grab me.
+I’ve read this passage and heard it in song many times, but it’s never deeply resonated with me because I’ve never really understood it.

 On the surface it sounds great.
 God’s joy seems like an obviously good thing.
-And strength is something I increasingly covet.
-Especially as age brings more responsibility and less vitality.
+And strength is something I increasingly covet as age brings more responsibility and less vitality.

-There’s a weariness that comes with being 35 in the fire of raising young children that makes me long for the physical vigor, mental edge, and naive confidence I carried as a young man.
+There’s a weariness in the mid-thirties fire of raising young kids that makes me long for the physical vigor, mental edge, and naive confidence I carried as a young man.
 Paul Simon’s metaphor strikes a chord, “Why am I soft in the middle, now?
 Why am I soft in the middle when the rest of my life is so hard?”
-Life is rich, but I’m more consciously aware of how weak and limited I am than I’ve ever been.
-I long to be stronger than I am.

 Strength and Joy